 Honestly, no business is 100% passive.
 Regardless of what you do, you will need to return to it every once in a while to adjust and improve things.

-With Amazon FBA, it’s all about making good initial research, finding suppliers and shipping the products to Amazon.
+With Amazon FBA, it’s all about making a good initial research, finding suppliers and shipping the products to Amazon.
 From there on, Amazon takes care of the rest.
-If you want to, you can constantly improve your ads or your product listing inside of Amazon to make it more attractive, but this is something you aren’t required to do daily to keep making sales.
+If you want to, you can improve your ads or your product listing inside of Amazon to make it more attractive, but this is something you aren’t required to do daily to keep making sales.
 Amazon is a giant that attracts millions of customers.
-The fact that your product is just sitting there more or less means that you will be getting sales.
+The fact that your product is just sitting there pretty much means that you will get sales.

 You aren’t required to get up every morning to open up your physical store, and then stand there until the end of the work day, hoping that people would walk into it.
 No, in Amazon all of this is done on your behalf while you sleep.
 So the answer to this question is yes, it is a passive business.
 If you think finding products and having someone else ship them over to Amazon is a lot of work, then I would recommend you to speak to someone who has been in the physical product business for the last 20-30 years.